goreleaser/nfpm/www/docs/cmd/nfpm_completion_fish.md

 # nfpm completion fish

-generate the autocompletion script for fish
+Generate the autocompletion script for fish

 ## Synopsis

 Generate the autocompletion script for the fish shell.